fvds72/nautilus-file-compare/README.md

 Then restart Nautilisu/Files (make sure the process was actually killed).
 Select a file or folder and right click, now you should see the new option(s).

+### Change compare tool
+At the moment is [meld](http://meldmerge.org/) the hard-coded tool that is spawn to do the compare.
+If you prefer another compare tool, then change the following line in ""nautilus-file-compare.py"":

+    diff_rule = "meld {0} {1}"

+Leave {0} and {1} in the line, because they will be replaced by the source-filename & target-filename.
+For example:

+     diff_rule = "kdiff3 {0} {1}"